Red, White, and Blue Recipes

 This vodka cocktail is berry bliss.
 Garnish with a handful of your favorite berries skewered on a cocktail pick or straw.

 By stuffing hollowed out strawberries with a scrumptious mixture of cream cheese, powdered sugar, and amaretto, you end up with a delectable treat that's bound to disappear off of summer plates.
+For an easy July 4th treat, cap each stuffed strawberry with a blueberry to achieve a red, white, and blue bite!

 With a buttery, crunch-tastic oat and brown sugar topping partnered with the super simple filling that highlights the best of what ripe berries and stone fruit have to offer, this sweet and satisfying crisp is the ultimate in summer desserts.
+Serve it warm with a scoop of vanilla ice cream for a treat no one can resist.
+The best part about this recipe is that it can be used with most any of your favorite summer fruits.
+Try substituting plump, juicy peaches for the nectarines and blackberries for the blueberries next time you want to change things up.

 Stovetop Summer Fruit Crisp